Tree of Life Center wants to help you understand some general concepts about egg freezing. We have summarized some common questions about this topic.

 • general anesthesia

 By the age of 30, a woman’s fertility success rate starts to decline, speeding up after 35.
-Some women may experience early menopause or which leads to fewer numbers of eggs and future difficulties having a child.
+Some women may experience early menopause, leading to fewer numbers of eggs and future difficulties having a child.

-As part of this deeply personal decision-making process, you might choose to freeze your eggs for many reasons which include:
+As part of this deeply personal decision-making process, you might choose to freeze your eggs for many reasons:

-You’re not sure if you want children, but you’d like to be able to have all options available when and if you decide that you do!
+You’re not sure if you want children, but you’d like to have all options available when and if you decide that you do!
 Fertility preservation provides you with additional chances and choices in the future.

 Even if you already have a child, you may know that you want more in the future but that your pregnancy rates will diminish as your egg supply decreases.
-Egg or embryo freezing means that the possibility of another little one, a potential brother or sister, is easily within reach!
+Egg or embryo freezing means that another little one, a potential brother or sister, is easily within reach!

 It’s easy!
 Schedule your AMH/egg supply test with our Tree of Life doctors (special $99 offer available) and consult with them after finding out your results.
 You and our doctors will then decide how you’d like to move forward and whether egg freezing process is the best option for you.